vestalux/sljekyll/_recurrents/felixstowe-baby-bounce-tot-rock-1.md

 ---
-recurrent-title: "Baby Bounce and Tot Rock: songs and rhymes for babies and toddlers - no session 23 or 30 December"
+recurrent-title: "Baby Bounce and Tot Rock: songs and rhymes for babies and toddlers"
 recurrent-day: Friday
 recurrent-times: 0930-1000
 recurrent-location: felixstowe-library